vinloo/u-net-receptive-field-study/README.md

 ## Preprocessing
 Unzip the datasets in the `preprocessed/raw` folder and run `python preprocess.py` with the following arguments.
+> NOTE: the preprocessing script does not take into account class balancing.
+This has to be inspected and corrected seperately.
+An example on how to do this is shown in [`notebooks/dataset_balance.ipynb`](notebooks/dataset_balance.ipynb)

 | **Argument**         |          **Flag**         | **Required** | **Type** |       **Default value**       |
 |----------------------|:-------------------------:|:------------:|:--------:|:-----------------------------:|